Don’t Get a Bad Rap Because of a Bad Map

 5. Don’t Forget Other Local Search Platforms

 Google dominates, but Apple Maps (key for iPhone/Safari users) and Bing Places (great for older demographics and Windows users) ensure you’re found.
 Yelp helps restaurants with reviews, while Waze suits driving-focused businesses.
+While setting up these services is free, doing it properly with SEO, photos, and accurate details takes skill—which is why our Local Map Mastery Setup ensures your customers find you easily!

 Why it matters: Apple Maps powers Safari searches on iPhones, and Bing’s 1.2 billion monthly searches capture older customers.
 Waze and Yelp are often added to round out the mix.